bambuser/bambuser-commerce-sdk-ios/README.md

             "buttons": [
                 "dismiss": "none", // Hides the close button on the player.
                 "product": "none", // Clicking on a product requires a listener for the "should-show-product-view" event to handle this interaction.
+            ],
-                "actionCard": "none", // Clicking on an action card requires a listener for the "action-card-clicked" event to handle this interaction.
+            "actionCard": "none", // Clicking on an action card requires a listener for the "action-card-clicked" eventmisformat to handle this interaction.
             "currency": "USD", // Sets the currency format for display.
-                "locale": "en-US" // Defines the language and regional settings for the player interface.
+            "locale": "en-US", // Defines the language and regional settings for the player interface.
-             ],
             "autoplay": true // player will automatically play video when player is ready ]
     )